 - Practice Gratitude: Worship, praise, and thankfulness shift your focus from yourself to God, recognizing His worthiness.

 - Repent and Return Quickly: When the Holy Spirit convicts you, respond with prompt repentance to return to God’s ways.

 - Embrace Various Ways of Hearing God’s Voice: Explore the joy of hearing His voice through different avenues and be open to pleasant surprises.

 - Serve to Grow Your Spiritual Gifts: Stretch your spiritual muscles and grow by serving in ministry or helping others.

 Prayer to Grow Intimacy with God

 “Lord, I come to you and desire greater intimacy with you.
 Lord, God, my heavenly Father, You are worthy of all my praises and worship.
 You created me to have an intimate relationship with you.
 In our relationship, I will discover your love, kindness, wisdom, guidance, provision, protection, and affirmation of who I am in you.
-I will find my purpose and fulfillment and thank you for putting this desire in me.
+I will find my purpose and fulfillment, and thank you for putting this desire in me.
 Lord, open all my spiritual senses to hearing your voice.
 Draw closer to me as I draw near to you.
 Increase my hunger and thirst for you.
 Amen.”

 Now that you’ve gone through these steps, you’re on your way to a closer relationship with God!
-If you still struggle with hearing God’s voice, the Healing Relationship Coaching covers why and how to hear God’s voice with examples and practices.
-You will be well-equipped to hear God’s voice in your daily life.
+If you still struggle with hearing God’s voice, the Healing Relationship Coaching covers why and how to hear God’s voice with examples and practices, equipping you to hear God’s voice in your daily life.